scrum-1/horosim/docs/Installation.md

 #### g++ compiler and libraries

 We need to use a c compiler.
 In Linux, you can use g++.
 In Windows it is a bit more complicated.
 I tried to use the MinGW compiler and it did not work as it does not provide a POSIX runtime environment.
 I tried Visual Studio, but you cannot use it from the terminal (you need to use a special terminal).
 You can try to use Visual studio, but then you cannot use the Arduino IDE to compile it.
-I ended up using the g++ through the WSL.
+I ended up using the g++ through the WSL1 (WSL2 will not work!
+The programs comunicate through TCP/IP comunications and all of them need to run in the same IP).
 [Here](https://docs.microsoft.com/en-us/windows/wsl/install-win10) you have a guide to install it.
 Then, launch a Linux terminal and install a g++ compiler using the following commands:

 	sudo apt-get update
 	sudo apt-get install g++